Mediablaster® Cabinets

 The siphon gun uses 18 cfm at 80 psi and delivers 5 pounds of abrasive per minute.
 60 minutes of blasting will deliver approximately 300 pounds of abrasive against the part.
 If you turn up the blasting pressure higher than maximum impact velocity you will get about 3 to 4 recycles per period!

 300 pounds divided by the 50 pounds inside the cabinet can equal about 6 recycles per hour.
-By dividing the average recycles for glass beads (30 times) by recycles per hour (in this case, 6) gives you 5 hours of blasting time before the glass beads need to be replaced.
+Dividing the average recycles for glass beads (30 times) by recycles per hour (in this case, 6) gives you 5 hours of blasting time before the glass beads need to be replaced.
 History tells us that most people use this kind of abrasive for eight hours or more or twice as long as it should be used.

-Five (5) hours for a machine delivering 5 pounds per minute with a 50 pound charge is not an 8 hour day but you do extend blasting time when you are loading and unloading, flipping and inspecting the part inside the cabinet.
+Five (5) hours for a machine delivering 5 pounds per minute with a 50-pound charge is not an 8-hour day but you do extend blasting time when you are loading and unloading, flipping, and inspecting the part inside the cabinet.
 Charging the same machine with only 25 pounds means it would need to be replaced in 2-1/2 hours.
-Not replacing the beads after meeting maximum recycles is the same as using worn out sandpaper, you simply slow down the cleaning pressure and waste time you could use being more productive!
+Not replacing the beads after meeting maximum recycles is the same as using worn-out sandpaper, you simply slow down the cleaning pressure and waste time you could use being more productive!

 A Handy Chart for Recycling Abrasive Media

 The chart below is a good guide for estimating how many times you can recycle a specific type of abrasive but you do need to know nozzle flow in pounds per minute and the volume inside to know how many times you have recycled your abrasive.
-We will try and list all the abrasives you can use inside any blasting cabinet and also list ones you should avoid, showing you how quickly they turn into dust.
+We will try and list all the abrasives you can use inside any blasting cabinet and also list the ones you should avoid, showing you how quickly they turn into dust.

-The recycle rates are calculated on the 60 to 100 mesh abrasive size that is normally the fastest cleaning.
+The recycling rates are calculated on the 60 to 100 mesh abrasive size that is normally the fastest cleaning.
 Starting with larger abrasives would naturally produce higher recycle rates, starting smaller will result in shorter recycle rates.
-Keep in mind that the rule of thumb is direct pressure blasting reaches maximum abrasive impact velocity at half the blasting pressure of siphon.
+Keep in mind that the rule of thumb is direct pressure blasting reaches maximum abrasive impact velocity at half the blasting pressure of the siphon.

-MAXIMUM IMPACT PRESSURE SIPHON MAXIMUM IMPACT PRESSURE,PRESSUREDELIVERY COLD ROLL STEEL PART HARDNESS RECYCLESAVERAGE
+MAXIMUM IMPACT PRESSURE SIPHON MAXIMUM IMPACT PRESSURE,PRESSURE DELIVERY COLD ROLL STEEL PART HARDNESS RECYCLESAVERAGE

 GLASS BEADS 80 PSI 40 PSI B72 TO B86 30 AVG.